microsoft/language-server-protocol/_specifications/specification-3-15.md

 * partial result: `DocumentSymbol[]` \| `SymbolInformation[]`
 * error: code and message set in case an exception happens during the document symbol request.

+TODO: can partial result be a mix of SymbolInformation and DocumentSymbol ?
+IMO we could limit it to SymbolInformation

 #### <a href="#textDocument_codeAction" name="textDocument_codeAction" class="anchor">Code Action Request (:leftwards_arrow_with_hook:)</a>

 The code action request is sent from the client to the server to compute commands for a given text document and range.
 These commands are typically code fixes to either fix problems or to beautify/refactor code.
 The result of a `textDocument/codeAction` request is an array of `Command` literals which are typically presented in the user interface.
 To ensure that a server is useful in many clients the commands specified in a code actions should be handled by the server and not by the client (see `workspace/executeCommand` and `ServerCapabilities.executeCommandProvider`).
 If the client supports providing edits with a code action then the mode should be used.